Yuan-Meng/personal_website/content/posts/mle_interviews.md

 You need to drive the interview in an organized manner to cover all bases in 45 minutes or 1 hour, while also attuning to the interviewer's preferences --- some focus on model architectures or feature ideas, others on ML infra and the end-to-end ML system.
 Think of them as design reviewers and meet their requests to get buy-in: Discuss modeling ideas from papers and your experience if they want model details, or draw a system diagram if they ask for the end-to-end architecture.

-On the one hand, it's up to you to structure your answers so you can cover all grounds in 45 min or 1 hour; on the other, interviewers have tend to have a preferences --- some want to hear more about model architectures, some feature ideas, and others the infra around ML.
-Think of them as reviewers in your design review --- to get their buy in, do follow their lead and satisfy their requests.
-If they want to hear model details, discuss ideas from papers and your work experience.
-If they want to see the end-to-end architecture, draw a system diagram.

 In school, I took ML system design courses (Educative: [*Grokking the Machine Learning Interview*](https://www.educative.io/courses/grokking-the-machine-learning-interview), read Alex Xu's [*Machine Learning System Design Interview*](https://www.amazon.com/Machine-Learning-System-Design-Interview/dp/1736049127), and summarized learning in my [notes](https://yuanm.notion.site/ml-system-design-cd12d1028ed640e199e64ed0ed461851?pvs=4).
 However, these resources don't cover enough ML depth in any given domain, be it ranking, trust & safety, or NLP.
 As an interviewer myself, I've seen many candidates who memorize the structure from these sources, but it's really only substance that matters.
 You gotta know the industry gold standard, state-of-the-art models, and best practices for ML production in your domain.

 <!--